2018-2019 NIRSA Board Appointed Committee Charges

 - Remain in communication with NIRSA HQ staff relative to securing invited speakers and budget status in accordance with established deadlines and logistical paperwork.

 - Engage with paid speakers for the purpose of educating them on campus recreation departments and professional/student staff so they can tailor their presentations to our audience.
+A designated member of the Program Committee is to serve as on-site host at conference—greeting the speaker, making sure they get set up in presentation room.

 - Liaise with NIRSA HQ staff regarding content of poster presentation proposal form.